JYashu/giphy-search/README.md

 # giphy-search
-A very simple Giphy Search Engine that utilizes Giphy API to search for gifs related to the keywords entered.
+A very simple giphy search engine, utilizes Giphy API to search Giphy server and fetch gifs related to the keywords entered.